 You can also place voice and video calls through WhatsApp.
 This is great for those times when messaging just isn’t enough.
 And if you don’t have time to make a call, you can send a short (on long) voice message.
 This means your loved ones can play your ‘I miss you’ voice note as many times as they like.

 Making international phone calls can be incredibly expensive and it’s hard to know how much money you’re burning through until that dreaded phone bill arrives.

-If you're loved ones are overseas and you need to stay in touch, we have yoo covered with our SIM-only mobile plans that include unlimited international standard calls to 10 countries including China, India and the UK.
+If you're loved ones are overseas and you need to stay in touch, we have you covered with our SIM-only mobile plans and international phone plans that include unlimited international standard calls to 28 countries including China, India and the UK.

 These plans also come with stack-loads of data, so you can utilise the awesome apps mentioned in this artcile without needing a Wi-Fi connection.
 Starting at just $30 and with no lock in contracts, amaysim's SIM plans are a great option for exchange students, or those living in Australia who want to keep in contact with their families overseas.

 This list would not be complete without Skype.
 As one of the most popular video chatting apps, Skype has become a household name.
 Skype gives you the ability to connect face-to-face with your loved ones for free.
 And its simple setup makes it easy to connect with even the least tech-savvy family members.

 Skype can accommodate groups chats of up to 25 people which makes it perfect for families that are spread out around the globe.